cs4241-21a/a1-gettingstarted/README.md

 This project shows a page describing my personal experience

 ## Technical Achievements
-- **Styled page with CSS**: Added unique rules for the div, li, and h1, a, and ol selectors
+- **Styled page with CSS**: Added unique rules for the div, li, h1, a, and ol selectors
 - **Experimented with other HTML tags**: Implemented the div, img, ol, table, and a tags

 ### Design Achievements